aspose-html/aspose-html-reference-tutorials/html/english/java/converting-between-epub-and-image-formats/convert-epub-to-bmp/_index.md

 ---
+date: 2026-08-17
-title: Convert EPUB to BMP with Aspose.HTML for Java
+description: Learn how to set DPI while converting EPUB to BMP and customize image resolution using Aspose.HTML for Java in a step‑by‑step guide.
+images:
+- /java/converting-between-epub-and-image-formats/convert-epub-to-bmp/og-image.png
+keywords:
+- how to set dpi
+- convert epub to bmp
+- convert ebook to bmp
+lastmod: 2026-08-17
 linktitle: Converting EPUB to BMP
-second_title: Java HTML Processing with Aspise.HTML
+og_description: Learn how to set DPI while converting EPUB to BMP with Aspose.HTML for Java.
+This guide shows step‑by‑step code, DPI customization, and troubleshooting tips.
+og_image_alt: Developer guide showing Java code converting EPUB to BMP with custom DPI
+og_title: How to set DPI when converting EPUB to BMP efficiently using Aspose.HTML for Java
+schemas:
+- author: Aspose
+  dateModified: '2026-08-17'
+  description: Learn how to set DPI while converting EPUB to BMP and customize image
+    resolution using Aspose.HTML for Java in a step‑by‑step guide.
+  headline: How to set DPI when converting EPUB to BMP efficiently using Aspose.HTML
+    for Java
+  type: TechArticle
-description: Learn how to convert epub to bmp and customize bmp dpi using Aspose.HTML for Java with a step‑by‑step guide.
+- description: Learn how to set DPI while converting EPUB to BMP and customize image resolution using Aspose.HTML for Java in a step‑by‑step guide.
+  name: How to set DPI when converting EPUB to BMP efficiently using Aspose.HTML for
+    Java
+  steps:
+  - name: open the epub file
+    text: First, load the EPUB document into a `Document` object so the library can read its structure and assets. `Document` represents an EPUB or HTML document loaded into memory, providing access to its pages and resources.
+Replace `"path/to/your/input.epub"` with the actual file path of your EPUB.
+  - name: initialize image save options
+    text: Create an `ImageSaveOptions` instance and specify BMP as the target format.
+      `ImageSaveOptions` configures how the output image is saved, including format, resolution, and quality settings.
+This ensures the conversion output will be a BMP file.
+  - name: convert epub to bmp
+    text: Invoke the static `Converter.convertEPUB` method, passing the source document, the output path, and the configured options. `Converter.convertEPUB` performs the rendering of the EPUB to an image using the supplied options.
+Replace `"path/to/your/output.bmp"` with the desired destination path.
+And th
+  type: HowTo
+- questions:
+  - answer: Converting an EPUB document to a BMP image and setting custom DPI with Aspose.HTML for Java.
+    question: What does this tutorial cover?
+  - answer: About 10‑15 minutes for a basic conversion.
+    question: How long does the implementation take?
+  - answer: Java JDK, Aspose.HTML for Java library, and an EPUB file.
+    question: What are the prerequisites?
+  - answer: A free trial works for testing; a commercial license is required for production.
+    question: Do I need a license?
+  - answer: Yes—replace `ImageFormat.Bmp` with PNG, JPEG, etc.
+    question: Can I target other image formats?
+  type: FAQPage
+second_title: Java HTML Processing with Aspose.HTML
+tags:
+- convert epub to bmp
+- Aspose.HTML
+- Java image processing
+title: How to set DPI when converting EPUB to BMP efficiently using Aspose.HTML for Java
+url: /java/converting-between-epub-and-image-formats/convert-epub-to-bmp/
 weight: 10
-url: /java/converting-between-epub-and-image-formats/convert-epub-to-bmp/
-date: 2026-03-13
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Convert EPUB to BMP with Aspose.HTML for Java
+# How to set DPI when converting EPUB to BMP efficiently using Aspose.HTML for Java

 ## Introduction

-If you're looking to **convert epub to bmp** files using Java, you're in the right place.
-Aspose.HTML for Java offers a powerful and efficient solution that makes the conversion process straightforward—even if you're new to the library.
-In this guide we’ll walk through a **step‑by‑step conversion** so you can get results quickly and reliably.
+If you need to **convert epub to bmp** and also control the image resolution, this tutorial shows you exactly **how to set DPI** during the conversion with Aspose.HTML for Java.
+You’ll get a clear, step‑by‑step walkthrough that works for any EPUB or other ebook format, letting you produce high‑quality bitmap files ready for printing or archival.

-## Quick Answers
+## Quick answers
-- **What does this tutorial cover?** Converting an EPUB document to a BMP image with Aspose.HTML for Java.
+- **What does this tutorial cover?** Converting an EPUB document to a BMP image and setting custom DPI with Aspose.HTML for Java.
 - **How long does the implementation take?** About 10‑15 minutes for a basic conversion.
 - **What are the prerequisites?** Java JDK, Aspose.HTML for Java library, and an EPUB file.
 - **Do I need a license?** A free trial works for testing; a commercial license is required for production.